RNZCUC designates certain urgent care facilities as suitable for training in urgent care. These fall in two categories:

 Applicants should confirm that a facility is on the ATF list before commencing the training programme.
 If the proposed facility is not on the list, the applicant may request that the FAS review the facility.
 To initiate this process, complete this form and send it to the office.

-The list of approved training facilities is shown below.
+The list of approved training facilities in Aotearoa New Zealand is shown below.